 Homeowners with available equity in their houses may be able to refinance their mortgages with cash out.
 With a cash-out refinance, you replace your current mortgage with a new loan for an amount that is higher than your current balance and receive the difference in cash when the loan closes.

 Cash-out refinances require you to apply for a new loan, provide a new set of income and financial documents, and pay a new set of closing costs.
-Here are five reasons you might think about refinancing your mortgage.
+Here are five reasons you might think about getting cash from your home equity by refinancing your mortgage.

 Refinance to consolidate higher interest debts

 When homeowners have high-interest debts, they often consider refinancing to get cash from their home equity.
 That's because credit card debt can have much higher interest rates than the rates lenders charge on mortgages.
 You can use the cash from a mortgage refinance to pay down other debts, save money on interest, and consolidate bills into one easy monthly payment.

 Refinance to pay for home improvements

 Another reason homeowners consider refinancing their mortgage is to get money to pay for repairs or improvements that may increase their home's value.
 Repairs and improvements can help make your home more comfortable too.

 Refinance to pay for education

 Getting money to invest in college education is another reason homeowners think about refinancing their mortgages.
 Paying for education can be a responsible use of cash from your home equity because it can help you and your family prepare for professional success.

 Refinance to lower your interest rate

 When interest rates are falling, you may be able to lower your mortgage interest rate as well as get cash out.
 An advantage refinancing your mortgage has over HELOCs and home equity loans is that you can change the terms of your mortgage at the same time.
 HELOCs and home equity loans are two different kinds of second mortgages, with their own interest rates and terms.
 When you get these types of loans, the terms of your current mortgage stay the same.

 Refinance to switch to a fixed rate